chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 1. Go back to Apigee, navigate to **API Proxies** > **Verification-API-v1**, click the **Develop** tab in the top right.
 2. To rename the mock API endpoint, click on **Target Endpoints** → **default** in the Navigator tab.
 Replace `<TargetEndpoint name="default">` to <TargetEndpoint name="mock">.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-rename-mock-target-endpoint" ext="png" width="477" height="261" class="ml-li text-center" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-rename-mock-target-endpoint.png" width="477" height="261" class="ml-li text-center" %}

 {:start="3"}
 3. To add a new target endpoint, click on the plus sign (**+**) next to **Target Endpoints** in the Navigator tab.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-add-new-target-endpoint" ext="png" width="281" height="119" class="ml-li text-center" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task4-apigee-add-new-target-endpoint.png" width="281" height="119" class="ml-li text-center" %}

 {:start="4"}
 4. Enter the following: